 Aircrew Officer Pilot

-High demand role
+High interest role

 This is a highly competitive role with a potential long lead time to join.

-The role at a glance
+At a glance

 What you’ll do